 As Sheehan reminded us, “We’ve been doing this for years.
 And we’ve been doing it on our own.”

 This is the first of a two-part series on accessibility and the COVID-19 pandemic.
-Check back soon for Part 2.
+Part 2 is available now.

 Ashley Fontaine is a writer, mental health professional, and former nonprofit executive director.
 She’s on a mission to eliminate “we’ve always done it that way” from our collective vocabulary by helping leaders focus on possibilities rather than limitations.
 She believes organizational culture is the key to productivity and staff retention.